LB&SCR E1 class: Construction and use

 The first six locomotives of this useful and long-lived class were built at Brighton and appeared in traffic between September 1874 and March 1875.
-They performed well and further orders were placed at regular intervals until December 1891 when the class consisted of eighty locomotives and were used throughout the LBSCR system, principally for goods and shunting, but occasionally for secondary passenger duties.
+They performed well and further orders were placed at intervals, with some being built every year until 1881 when the class consisted of sixty locomotives; twelve more were built in 1883, and after Stroudley's death, a final batch of six was built in 1891 bringing the total to seventy-eight.
+The class was used throughout the LBSCR system, principally for goods and shunting, but occasionally for secondary passenger duties.

+Numbers were 97–156 for those built between 1874 and 1881, 85–96 for those built in 1883, and 159–164 for those built in 1891.

 In 1884 Stroudley also built one example of the class (No. 157 Barcelona) with a larger boiler and Gladstone-type cylinders with valves underneath to work on the steeply-graded lines between Eastbourne and Tunbridge Wells.
-This Special E-tank was withdrawn in 1922.
+This "E Special" class (later E2 class and finally included in the E1 class) locomotive was withdrawn in 1922.
+No. 158 West Brighton was not an 0-6-0T but a prototype 0-6-2T, originally classified F but later included in the E3 class.

 Rebuilds and withdrawals

 After 1894/95, the class gradually began to be replaced by R. J. Billinton's radial tanks of the E3 and E4 classes.
 Withdrawals commenced in 1908 when one locomotive was broken up for spares, and others were withdrawn at intervals until May 1914, when the increased need for locomotives during the First World War meant that there were no further withdrawals.
 One locomotive (no. 89) was rebuilt with a larger boiler by D. E. Marsh between January and June 1911 and reclassified E1X; it was renumbered 89A in October 1911, and 689 in December 1912.
 However this was rebuilt as an E1 in 1930 once the boiler was condemned.